MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Out of bounds memory access example

 When you create a standard C++ checked build of your app with `-fsanitizer=address`, calls to allocators, deallocators, `memcpy`, `memset`, and so on, are forwarded to the ASAN runtime.
 The ASAN runtime provides the same semantics for these functions, but also monitors what happens with the memory.
-ASAN diagnoses and reports hidden memory safety errors--with zero false positives--as your app runs.
+ASAN diagnoses and reports hidden memory safety errors, with zero false positives, as your app runs.

-In this example, create a checked build and set an environment variable to output the address sanitizer information to `stdout`.
+In this example, create a checked build and set an environment variable to output the address sanitizer information to `stdout` to see the memory safety errors that ASAN reports.

 ### Create a checked build with ASAN enabled